 top of page

-This poster is printed on thin paper and features a "770" union bug along with the text "Auth & Paid For By W. Virginia For Kennedy, Kanawha Hotel, Charleston W. VA.
-Senator Ward Wylie, Chmn." located in the lower right corner.
-It also includes the phrases "Vote Kennedy" and "Vote May 10th."
-There is a pinhole in each corner accompanied by some light, scattered edge wear.
+This vintage poster, printed on thin paper, bears a "770" union bug and the text: "Auth & Paid For By W. Virginia For Kennedy, Kanawha Hotel, Charleston W. VA.
+Senator Ward Wylie, Chmn." prominently in the lower right corner.
+The poster encourages voters with the slogans "Vote Kennedy" and "Vote May 10th."
+Notably, there are pinholes in each corner and some light, scattered edge wear.

-This primary is regarded as the most significant in West Virginia's history.
-John F. Kennedy overcame a 20-point deficit in early April polls to defeat Hubert Humphrey, leading to Humphrey's withdrawal from the race.
-Kennedy subsequently triumphed over Nixon in the general election, attributing his success to the support of West Virginia voters.
-In June 1963, he acknowledged, "I Would Not Be Where I Now Am, I Would Not Have Some Of The Responsibilities Which I Now Bear, If It Had Not Been For The People Of West Virginia."
+Recognized as the most pivotal primary in West Virginia's history, this event saw John F. Kennedy surmount a 20-point deficit against Hubert Humphrey in early April polls, ultimately leading to Humphrey's withdrawal from the race.
+Kennedy's victory in West Virginia paved the way for his triumph over Nixon in the general election.
+Reflecting on this, Kennedy stated in June 1963, "I Would Not Be Where I Now Am, I Would Not Have Some Of The Responsibilities Which I Now Bear, If It Had Not Been For The People Of West Virginia."

 Kennedy "Action, Courage, Integrity" Rare West Virginia 1960 Primary Poster